Build Dev with Browser

 - Tap on the left-right arrow icon (⇄) to bring up the

-Switch default branch to another branch
+Switch default branch to another branchdialog

 - Tap on the left-right arrow icon (⇄) to bring up the